bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

 The guard has to be inside the polygon.
 You can assume that the user enters a guard that is inside.
-Ideally (extra credit) you will write a function to test whether a point is inside a polygon ---- this is a nice basic algorithm to know about and we'll talk about it in class.
-If you want to work on this I  suggest you leave it to the end.
-We'll discuss the basic idea in class, but the degenerate cases are messy; there is full pseudocode in the O'Rourke textbook which I suggest you check out and get the full pseudocode from it.
+You could write a function to test whether a point is inside a polygon ---- this is a nice algorithm to know about and we'll talk about it in class.
+If do implement this , it is extra credit, and I  suggest you  do this at the end once the otehr pieces are working.
+We'll discuss the basic idea in class, but the degenerate cases are messy; there is full pseudocode in the O'Rourke textbook which I suggest you check out and implement.

 Once the polygon and the guard are set, you will (call your function to) compute the visible polygon and (call the function to) render it.